wendian02/Matlab-Code/readme.md

 1. Some Tips
    1. Read Chla from modis
-   2. Assessment Errors
+   2. Assessment index
-   3. Saveing figure
+   3. some figure setting
-   4. how to plot research area
+   4. Read images of Modis satellite in batch
    5. Normal distribution and fitting
-2. Scatter plot
+2. Density plot *Scatter plot with color indicating data density*
+3. Shallow neural network example
+4. Supporting files **for m_map**

 ---